SpamapS/SpamapS.github.io/_posts/2017-01-23-a-love-letter-to-rust.md

 macabre, but I find it invigorating.
-It's a reminder that some things will outlive others, and being able to see that, and know the day some of our objects will die is a reminder that most of our data is related, and sometimes we need to spell out how up front to garbage building up, forcing us to pause and deal with it later.
+It's a reminder that some things will outlive others, and being able to see that, and know the day some of our objects will die is a reminder that most of our data is related, and sometimes we need to spell out how up front to prevent garbage building up, which would force us to pause and deal with it later.

 And you saved me from modifying my variables in loops.
 I never even knew how many times I made that mistake and had to double back to fix those